 Basic products must be organized into collections based on the type and function of the data.
-Data providers are expected to assign products to appropriate collections (e.g., only 'quick-look' or 'browse' products are expected to be assigned to a browse collection); the assignments will be considered during peer review.
-PDS recognizes the following types of collections.
+Data providers are expected to assign products to appropriate collections (e.g., only 'quick-look'

 &lt;sup>2 Data providers are not obligated to include physical copies of secondary member products or collections when they deliver bundles to PDS, since the secondary members already exist elsewhere within PDS.
 PDS, on the other hand, must deliver copies of these secondary members when bundles are distributed (unless waived by the recipient).